tomjoht/tomjoht.github.io/_posts/2018/12/2018-12-18-holiday-gifts-for-technical-writers.md

 ---
-title: "Christmas gifts for technical writers"
+title: "Top 10 holiday gifts for technical writers"
 categories:
 - general
 - writing
 keywords:
-summary: "Wondering what to get the precious technical writer in your family or workplace for Christmas?
+summary: "Wondering what to get the precious technical writer in your family or workplace for the holidays?
 Here are some gift ideas."
 bitlink: http://bit.ly/xmasgifts4techwriters
+redirect_from:
+- /2018/12/16/christmas-gifts-for-technical-writers/
 ---

-I posted my question about Christmas gifts for tech writers on Twitter, and a host of people responded.
+I posted my question about holiday gifts for tech writers on Twitter, and a host of people responded.
 You can read the thread below:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I’m putting together a post about the best Christmas gifts to get technical writers.
 Any ideas for me?
 Stuff uniquely suited for tech writer people? <a href="https://twitter.com/hashtag/techcomm?src=hash&amp;ref_src=twsrc%5Etfw">#techcomm</a></p>&mdash; Tom Johnson (@tomjohnson) <a href="https://twitter.com/tomjohnson/status/1074049610702704640?ref_src=twsrc%5Etfw">December 15, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>